arc-language/core-parser/PACKAGE.md

 	// ExitIfStmt is called when exiting the ifStmt production.
 	ExitIfStmt(c *IfStmtContext)

+	// ExitForStmt is called when exiting the forStmt production.
+	ExitForStmt(c *ForStmtContext)

+	// ExitBreakStmt is called when exiting the breakStmt production.
+	ExitBreakStmt(c *BreakStmtContext)

+	// ExitContinueStmt is called when exiting the continueStmt production.
+	ExitContinueStmt(c *ContinueStmtContext)

 	// ExitDeferStmt is called when exiting the deferStmt production.
 	ExitDeferStmt(c *DeferStmtContext)